merx88/my-ai-agents/meme_deployer/output/meme_tokens.md

 # Meme Tokens

-## 1. 최원준 (Choi Won-jun)
+## 1. 최원준 (Choi Won-jun) - KBO Trade

-**Name:** WonjunWonders
+**Name:** WonjunWhale

-**Symbol:** WONDR
+**Symbol:** WHALE

-**Description:** A token celebrating the surprising trade of 최원준!
-Like his unexpected move, this token aims for unexpected gains.
-Invest and become a trade master!
+**Description:** A token celebrating the unexpected splash 최원준 made in the KBO trade market!
+Like a whale surfacing in a new ocean, WonjunWhale brings excitement and new possibilities.
+HODL for grand slams!

-**Image Prompt:** A baseball player wearing a tiger and dinosaur hybrid jersey, symbolizing the trade between KIA Tigers and NC Dinos, with a surprised expression.
+**Image Prompt:** A cartoon whale wearing a KIA Tigers baseball cap, swimming through a sea of baseballs.
+Vivid colors, dynamic pose, triumphant expression.
+Square ratio (1:1).
+Negative prompt: blurry, text, low quality.

-## 2. 구준엽 (Koo Jun-yeop)
+## 2. 구준엽 (Koo Jun-yeop) - DJ Koo's Love

-**Name:** DJKooLove
+**Name:** KooForever

-**Symbol:** DJKLO
+**Symbol:** KLOVE

-**Description:** Honoring 구준엽's unwavering love!
-This token is dedicated to lasting commitment and cherishing precious memories.
-Hold it close to your heart, just like DJ Koo holds his love.
+**Description:** A testament to eternal love and devotion, inspired by DJ Koo's unwavering affection.
+KooForever embodies the strength and beauty of lasting commitment.
+A love story for the ages, now a coin for the blockchain!

-**Image Prompt:** DJ Koo (구준엽) lovingly polishing a pair of disco-era sunglasses, with a faint, ethereal image of Barbie Hsu (서희원) smiling in the reflection.
+**Image Prompt:** A stylized heart-shaped vinyl record with DJ Koo's silhouette reflected in its surface.
+Soft, warm lighting, elegant design.
+Square ratio (1:1).
+Negative prompt: blurry, text, low quality.

-## 3. 차은우 (Cha Eun-woo)
+## 3. 차은우 (Cha Eun-woo) - Military Enlistment

-**Name:** EunwooEnlist
+**Name:** EunwooArmy

-**Symbol:** ENEWS
+**Symbol:** ARMY

-**Description:** Commemorating 차은우's enlistment!
-This token marches towards success with the discipline and charm of 차은우.
-Salute to the gains!
+**Description:** Supporting 차은우 as he bravely serves his country!
+EunwooArmy is a token for fans and patriots alike.
+Join the ranks and show your love and support!
+Semper Fi!

-**Image Prompt:** A stylized cartoon image of Cha Eun-woo in military uniform playing a trumpet with musical notes forming a rocket taking off into space.
+**Image Prompt:** A cartoon image of Cha Eun-woo in military uniform saluting with a determined expression, with music notes floating around him.
+Patriotic color scheme (red, white, blue).
+Square ratio (1:1).
+Negative prompt: blurry, text, low quality.